miteshbkumar-ship-it/data_project_online_retail_transaction/README.md

 **Problem:** Only 17% of revenue comes from outside the UK.

 **Solution:**
-- Run ads in Netherlands, Germany, and France
+- Run adverts in Netherlands, Germany, and France
 - Check if shipping costs are too high internationally
 - Offer international payment methods
 - Test new European markets